MITHaystack/HOPS/doc/reference/source/hops4/libraries/operators/Operators.rst

 Performs a Fourier transform (or inverse transform) on the input array using an FFT algorithm.
 If the array size is a power of two, then either a Cooley-Tukey or Gentleman-Sande radix-2 algorithm will be applied.
 For all other sizes, the Bluestein/Chirp-Z algorithm is used.
-Template class supporting both in-place and out-of-place operations.
+This is a template class supporting both in-place and out-of-place operations.

 MHO_FunctorBroadcaster